MahmoudHegazi/my-first-brute-force/README.md

 # my-first-brute-force
 test generate all possible words from chars or numbers or signs dynamic js (my first try with brute-force from scratch using nested loops and logical check statments)

+mix of {brute-force} and {dictionary} attack it organized and full gotten as it 1 {dictionary} and it generate {all possible values of 3 attoms} (1 attom can be char), number, signs, or word!, or sentence!, or full big pragraph
+(support infity attoms args, infity support infity size of string, max is 3 attoms not 3 length of final result).

 ![image](https://github.com/user-attachments/assets/4fb3078c-a048-4759-b150-6c3245a26d47)
 ![image](https://github.com/user-attachments/assets/9623b896-0b56-4c0a-bd61-97439e70e368)